elixir-webrtc/ex_webrtc/guides/mastering_transceivers.md

 * `direction` is our (local) preffered direction of the transceiver and can never be changed by applying a remote offer/answer.
 When adding a transceiver, it is created with `sendrecv` direction by default.
-When applying a remote offer that contains new m-lines, a new transceiver is created with the `recvonly` direction, even when the offerer wants to receive media.
+When applying a remote offer that contains new m-lines, a new transceiver is created with the `recvonly` direction, even when the offerer only wants to receive media.
 This direction can later be changed with `addTrack`, which sends media data on the first available transceiver, provided this transceiver wasn't initially created by `addTransceiver`.
 See [Stealing Transceiver](#stealing-transceiver).